mluker/artifact-signing/README.md

     <!-- make sure you are using the correct subscription -->
     az account set -s <subscription>
     ```
+5. Generate new certs for all of the notation tasks to use.
+    This will delete the certs from ~/.config/notation/localkeys|keys|certificate and remove them from notations key store.
+It will then generate new certs and add them all back to notations store.

+    Note: You will have to do this every day as the notation test certs are only valid for 1 day.
+    ```
+    ./generate-certs.sh
+    ```

-5. Get token and run available samples which will build/push all artifacts to your Azure Container Registry
+6. Get token and run available samples which will build/push all artifacts to your Azure Container Registry
     ```
     ./generate-all-artifacts.sh
     ```